The Hissing of Summer Lawns: Reception

 The album initially received harsh criticism.
 In Rolling Stone, Stephen Holden wrote that the album's lyrics were impressive but the music was a failure.
 "If The Hissing of Summer Lawns offers substantial literature, it is set to insubstantial music...
 Four members of Tom Scott's L.A.
 Express are featured on Hissing, but their uninspired jazz-rock style completely opposes Mitchell's romantic style...
 The Hissing of Summer Lawns is ultimately a great collection of pop poems with a distracting soundtrack.
 Read it first.
 Then play it."
 Critic Robert Christgau called the musical accompaniment "the most ambitious of her career," but criticized Mitchell's choice of session musicians and opined that "only on a couple of cuts — 'The Jungle Line' and 'Don't Interrupt the Sorrow' — do these skillful sound effects strengthen the lyrics.
 The result is that Mitchell's words must stand pretty much on their own."

 The record's reputation has grown in stature over the years.
 Music writer Howard Sounes has called The Hissing of Summer Lawns Mitchell's masterpiece, "an LP to stand alongside Blood on the Tracks".
-Prince, a lifelong fan of Mitchell, praised it in interviews; he reportedly called it "the last album I loved all the way through."
-Critic Jessica Hopper of Pitchfork noted that the album was originally felt as a betrayal by some listeners, but stated that while "it doesn't have the rhapsodic rep as Blue, it's unquestionably one of Mitchell's finest albums, and it is certainly her most timeless."
+Prince, a lifelong fan of Mitchell, praised the album.
+In a 1985 interview with Rolling Stone, when asked which recent recording he had enjoyed, Prince described Summer Lawns as "the last album I loved all the way through."
+Critic Jessica Hopper of Pitchfork noted the album was originally felt as a betrayal by some listeners, but stated that while "it doesn't have the rhapsodic rep as Blue, it's unquestionably one of Mitchell's finest albums, and it is certainly her most timeless."